Yashesvinee/learn/posts/sourcegraph-administrator-guide.md

 ### What is the best deployment option for me?
 We recommend Docker Compose for most initial production deployments.
 You can [migrate to a different deployment method](https://docs.sourcegraph.com/admin/updates#migrating-to-a-new-deployment-type) later on if needed.

-If you need a deployment option offers a higher level of scalability and availability, the [Kubernetes deployment](https://docs.sourcegraph.com/admin/install/kubernetes) would be recommended.
+If you need a deployment option that offers a higher level of scalability and availability, the [Kubernetes deployment](https://docs.sourcegraph.com/admin/install/kubernetes) would be recommended.

 To help give you a starting point on choosing a deployment option and allocating resources to it, check out our [resource estimator](https://docs.sourcegraph.com/admin/install/resource_estimator)